Diversification and energy security

 Natural gas

-As a natural gas importer, we meet 22% of the national demand with 4 different supply sources.
-We engage in the import and sale of the commodity on both wholesale and retail markets, as well as for thermoelectric uses, with a diversified portfolio of long-term purchase contracts across countries and supply routes: the gas arrives in liquid form from Qatar (approx. 6.4 billion cubic meters/year) and through pipelines from Libya (approx. 4 billion cubic meters/year), Algeria (approx. 1 billion cubic meters/year) and Azerbaijan (approx. 1 billion cubic meters/year).
-In 2023, we made the country independent from Russian gas by not renewing the annual supply contract (1 billion cubic meters ended in 2022).
-In 2025, the gas portfolio will be further enriched with a new supply route, thanks to liquefied natural gas from the United States, which will provide volumes of 1.4 billion cubic meters per year.
+As a natural gas importer, we meet 22% of the national demand with 5 different supply sources.
+We engage in the import and sale of the commodity on both wholesale and retail markets, as well as for thermoelectric uses, with a diversified portfolio of long-term purchase contracts across countries and supply routes: the gas arrives in liquid form from Qatar (approx. 6.4 billion cubic meters/year) and from United States (approx. 1.4 billion cubic meters/year), through pipelines from Libya (approx. 4 billion cubic meters/year), Algeria (approx. 1 billion cubic meters/year) and Azerbaijan (approx. 1 billion cubic meters/year).
+An additional source of supply, in the form of liquefied natural gas from the United States, was secured during the year through an agreement with Shell International for the import of approximately 1 billion cubic metres per year over a 15‑year period, starting in 2028.

 LNG for heavy transport